zacharyreese/NetworkScanner/README.md

 ![alt text](https://github.com/MohammadYAmmar/NetworkScanner/blob/feature/parallelProgramming/Picture%20of%20parallel%20programming.png "Picture of parallel programming")

+This table shows the time difference

 | Functional | Parallel |
 |--|--|
 | 102.2 s | 17.8 s |

 This equals a 140.667% difference!
-You can verify yourself with the calculator or by using a site for the account such as [calculatorsoup](https://www.calculatorsoup.com/calculators/algebra/percent-difference-calculator.php)
+You can verify yourself with the calculator or by using a site for the calculation such as [calculatorsoup](https://www.calculatorsoup.com/calculators/algebra/percent-difference-calculator.php)

 💻 Details of the two experiments on which there is a processor: CPU Intel(R) Core(TM) i7-8550U , It contains four cores and eight threads.